97318 Kitzingen

 From the market square, you have a view of Kitzingen's Protestant town church, which was first consecrated in 1699.

-Your route towards the Main Bridge leads past the Conditorei Museum, which is definitely worth a visit.
+Your path towards the Main Bridge leads past the Conditorei Museum, which is definitely worth a visit.
 It is located in the "Poganietz House", one of the oldest town houses in the town.

 The Old Main Bridge was first mentioned in 1300, when it was still a wooden structure.
 Over the course of the Middle Ages, it was gradually converted into a stone bridge.
 The renovation of the bridge at the beginning of the 16th century took 100 years.
 During this time, there was still a bridge tower, a bridge gate and the "Naschkorb", which was used to dip fruit thieves into the Main as punishment.
 Today, the bridge connects the old town of Kitzingen with the Etwashausen district and takes you to the former garden show grounds and the town balcony, where you can enjoy your picnic with a romantic view of the old town.